idleberg/sublime-badges/README.md

 ## Usage

-All snippets start with the prefix `svg-` and `png-`, depending on which image format you want to use.
-The prefix is followed by the service you're adressing, with some services offering multiple choices.
+All snippets start with the prefix `svg-` and is followed by the service you're adressing, with some services offering multiple choices.

 Examples: